rakshit087/Contributor-Roadmap/Docz/tracks.md

 ## We are so excited to know of your interest in contributing to Docz!🎉
 > Excited to start contributing to the project?
-Use this virtual resource pack and spread the excitement using #AviyelOS 🥁
+Use this virtual resource pack and spread the excitement using #OSwithAviyel 🥁

 ### Let's start by choosing a track: